SebastianMacaluso/VisualizeBinaryTrees/README.md

 - 1) If only one jet is given as input, both rows and columns are ordered according to that jet tree.
 - 2) If two jets are given as input:
         - If *truthJet* and *recluster_jet1*, the visualization shows the heat data map of the truth jet, with columns ordered according to the truth jet and rows according to recluster_jet1.
-        - If *recluster_jet1* and *recluster_jet2*, the visualization shows the heat data map of recluster_jet2, with columns ordered according to the recluster_jet1 and rows according to recluster_jet2.
+        - If *recluster_jet1* and *recluster_jet2*, the visualization shows the heat data map of recluster_jet1, with columns ordered according to the recluster_jet1 and rows according to recluster_jet2.

 b) function **dendrogramDiff**: Given two jet algorithms heat data matrices, we reorder the heat matrices according to the truth jet order (order in which leaves are accessed when traversing the truth tree) and take the difference.

 Both functions have the same arguments:
-- Truth jet dictionary
+- truthJet: Truth jet dictionary
 - recluster_jet1: reclustered jet 1
 - recluster_jet2: reclustered jet 2
 - full_path: Bool.
-If True, then use the total number of steps to connect a pair of leaves as the heat data.
+If True, then use the total number of steps to connect a pair of leaves of the tree as the heat data.
 If False, then given a pair of jet constituents {i,j} and the number of steps needed for each constituent to reach their closest common ancestor {S_i,S_j}, the heat map scale represents the maximum number of steps, i.e. max{S_i,S_j}.
 - FigName: Dir and location to save a plot.